jahid-razan/Dashboards/README.md

   * Marketing Cost:

      * A percentage of revenue is assigned per channel for website channels through tableau parameter

-     * The following logic is used to calculate the marketing cost:  If [Product Id] >0 THEN  Market cost percentage for the channel * Revenue Ex Vat
+     * The following logic is used to calculate the marketing cost:  If Product_Id >0 THEN  Marketing cost percentage for a channel * line_total_ex_vat

      * For bol products a specific percentage is assigned per product.
 The data per product is available on the following table: `hbl-online.purchase_queries.Jahid_bol_commission